 Now Amy has been to Japan and has eaten the food, so I couldn’t just throw a packet of frozen edamame in there and call it a day.
 Oh no!
 As she’s never been one to be easily fooled, I knew Amy would no doubt demand some authentic Japanese noms.
 Firstly, you can’t go past fresh sushi and this one has been given the vegan treatment – sweet potato forms the base of the filling and beyond that, I pretty much stuffed whatever vegetables I could in.
 Finish up with a little piece of pickled ginger and there you go, sushi!

 We also fell in love with the mochi balls at the local Asian grocer.
-They’re delicious, chewy little chunks of glutinous squish (really the only way to describe them) and have a light, sweet flavour.
+These are delicious, chewy little chunks of glutinous squish (really the only way to describe them) and have a light, sweet flavour.
 I picked up a packet of them and put two in for an authentic dessert.
 I know I know, I bought something instead of cooking it!
 But seriously, making mochi looks downright tiring.
 If you haven’t seen it, watch the videos of the old guys punching it and smacking it with a hammer.
 Yes – it’s the only dessert you have to legitimately fight it to make it happen.
 Even with two guys ganging up on it, looks like crazy hard work!